 Consult a template

-- The North Carolina Office of Information Technology Services offers an annotated test plan template, based on IEEE 829 standards, here.
+- The North Carolina Office of Information Technology Services offers an annotated test plan template based on IEEE 829 standards here.

-- Dublin City University also offers a free test plan template, based on IEEE 829 standards.
+- Dublin City University also offers a free test plan template based on IEEE 829 standards.

 Step 1.
 Write the Introduction

-Your introduction functions as the “executive summary” of the test plan: its goals, its scope, and its schedule.
+Your introduction functions as the “executive summary” of the test plan: its goals, scope, and schedule.
 This should be kept brief, as you will go into further detail in subsequent sections of the test plan.

 Step 2.
 Define your objectives